anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-web-usability.md

 ---
 layout: page
 title: Web Usability
-permalink: /classes/257-f23/web-usability-prep
+permalink: /classes/257-s25/web-usability-prep
 ---

 ## Overview
-To design a web well, you need to consider several different angles of 'usability'.
+To design a website well, you need to consider several different angles of 'usability'.
 You want your website to be accessible at a minimum and ideally organized in such a way that the user doesn't hit any snags in finding what they want.
 Today, we'll start thinking about these basic web design principles.

 ## Basic Learning Objectives